WE NEED YOUR HELP TO COMPLETE THIS FILM.

 Stylistically The Gloria!
 Project will weave archival footage, graphic novel elements, animation and interviews to tell the story of this dynamic woman.
 The documentary will also dig into each decade and unpack the factors that affected her growing up, but ultimately drew Gloria Casarez to community and governmental work for marginalized communities.

-Owner of a successful, high quality HD video production company, Peter Lien has been creating visual-based content for 30 years.
+Peter Lien (Executive Producer/Director of Photography), owner of a successful, high quality HD video production company, has been creating visual-based content for 30 years.
 He produces client-developed campaigns in the financial, healthcare, pharmaceutical, labor and public health sectors.
 He is actively shooting content for the LPGA (Ladies Professional Golf Association) and B PEACE—a nonprofit network of business volunteers who work with entrepreneurs in violence-affected communities to create jobs, stimulate economic growth and expand the financial power of women.